To,

 c) Internal Auditors

-The Board has appointed P. D. Chopda & Co.
-Chartered Accountants, as Internal
+The Board of Directors had re-appointed P D. Chopda & Co., Chartered Accountants,

-Chopda & Co.
-Chartered Accountants, as Internal Auditors of the Company for the
+as the Internal Auditors of the Company for the financial year 2024-25, and based on their

-financial year 2024-25.
-The firm of Internal Auditors gives their report to the Whole-time
+The Internal Auditors submit their reports to the Whole-time Director / CFO and the

 24. PERSONNEL AND RELATED DISCLOSURES

-provisions of the Companies (Appointment & Remuneration of Managerial Personnel) rules
+the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the

 25. WHISTLE BLOWER POLICY / VIGIL MECHANISM

-raised.
-A Vigil Mechanism Committee under the Chairmanship of the Audit Committee Chairman
+A Vigil Mechanism Committee, chaired by the Chairman of the Audit Committee, oversees

-The Policy provides access to the Legal Head of the Company and to the Chairman of the
+Legal Head of the Company as well as to the Chairman of the Audit Committee, ensuring that

 26. BUSINESS RESPONSIBILITY REPORT